 Here’s one that’s been prepared earlier, in 1936 by Edward William Dolch, called the Dolch word list.
 More than half of all the words used in print, text and fiction are claimed to belong to this list, thanks Wikipedia.
 Other word lists include Oxford, Fry and Magic sight words.

 At our school, the Magic Words sight words are used: magic-100, magic-200 and magic-300.
-This is a great list and a better one, I think because the words are divided into groups of 12 to 20 words and each group is titled by a colour.
+This is a great list because the words are divided into groups of 12 to 20 words.
 It is less daunting to approach the words in little sets.
 Tee was excited when he learned his Golden words and he could say ‘I’m onto my Red words or Blue words’.

 The more sight words you know, the easier the early reading experience.